mdart86/Portfolio_React/README.md

 ## Further Enhancements
 1. Hover over icon in Tech area to display tech name"
+2. Re-introduce arrow functions in middle of page to navigate to next section
 2. Refactor code to ensure it is DRY